 To use Manuka honey as a cleanser, place a dime sized amount on your hand and rub it on your face using circular motions.
 Then grab a wash cloth and soak it with warm (not hot) water and place the cloth on your face.
 The heat of the cloth should open up your pores for deeper cleansing.
 Remove the wash cloth from your face and rewet it and gently wipe the honey off of your face.
 The heat of the water and the wiping motion should remove all the honey from your face.
 Then feel free to moisturize your face like normal.

-When it comes to hair care, honey has many uses and can be used a plethora of ways.
-To know how to get the most out of your Manuka honey check out these yummy recipes:
+To know how to get the most out of your Manuka honey for your specific hair issue, try one of these yummy recipes:

 - To prevent split ends: Mix 1 tablespoon of honey, 1 tablespoon of mayonnaise and 1 egg in a bowl and apply it to the ends of your hair.
 This treatment provides both the moisture and protein the hair needs to avoid damage.

 - To avoid hair loss and regrow thinning hair: Many men and women have sworn by a mixture of 1 tablespoon of honey and 1 teaspoon of cinnamon applied to the scalp and gently rubbed in before each wash session.
 Although it is not scientifically proven, the testimonials speak for themselves.